 Directions:

-- Stir-fry until cabbage is tender but still crisp.
+- Add cabbage and soy sauce.
+Stir-fry until it's tender but still a little crisp.

-Serve suggestions: Great over rice or noodles for a fulfilling meal.
+Serve with: Rice or noodles make it a meal.

 3. Stuffed Cabbage Rolls